regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 The first stage includes the implementation of direct credit issuance and support for forward contracts that are specific to a single project whereby the project is vetted by a credit class issuer and the risk of the project under-delivering is either shared by the credit class (a risk in reserve credits and reputation) and the investor(s) (a risk in investment) or held solely by the credit class (the credit class provides reserve credits that fully back the future credits issued).

 In the initial implementation, there would only be one option for receiving credits, which is the direct issuance of credits to the account that purchases credits via the forward contract (i.e. the investor).
 The credits are delivered over time as they are issued; the investor receives a percentage of each credit issuance from the project where the monitoring period meets the date criteria of the contract.
-The percentage of credits delivered with each credit issuance is based on the percentage the investor purchased and enforced by on-chain functionality.
+The percentage of credits delivered with each credit issuance is based on the amount the investor purchased and enforced by on-chain functionality.

 Each forward contract is specific to a single project.
 The project should be properly vetted by the credit class issuer(s), and the investor(s) will need to trust the credit class and/or vet the project themselves.
 The admin and issuer(s) of a credit class are responsible for defining their own vetting process for projects and the issuer that approves the contract will be responsible for following that process and assessing the risk of the project and/or work with a third party or other credit class issuers to do so.